 The EU is a multilateral institution that receives funding from its member states.
 At the same time, it is a donor that channels ODA itself; it provides the vast share directly to countries as bilateral ODA (99% in 2015).

-The largest share of the EU’s bilateral ODA is allocated to financial services and business support (14% in 2015, or US$2.6 billion), in line with the EU’s focus on economic development.
-Humanitarian aid and infrastructure projects come second and third, each accounting for 11% of bilateral ODA in 2015 (around US$2 billion each).
+The largest share of the EU’s bilateral ODA is allocated to financial services and business support (14% in 2015, or US$2.2 billion), in line with the EU’s focus on economic development.
+Humanitarian aid and infrastructure projects come second and third, each accounting for 11% of bilateral ODA in 2015 (US$1.7 billion each).
 The EU’s humanitarian assistance is mainly carried out by the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) to address humanitarian crises outside the EU.
 Infrastructure projects largely benefit middle-income countries (MICs), which received 71% of ODA for such projects in 2015.
 Turkey alone received 23% of this funding in 2015.

-Implications of the refugee crisis
+Implications of the 'refugee crisis'

 The ‘refugee crisis’ has had a major impact on the EU’s external action and development policy.
 In response to the high influx of refugees in Europe, the Commission provides increasing humanitarian aid in fragile areas and within the EU.
-In March 2016, the Commission committed €700 million to fund emergency support operations within EU borders for 2016 to 2018; it has disbursed €300 million in 2016 and will disburse €200 each year in 2017 and 2018.
+In March 2016, the Commission committed €700 million to fund emergency support operations within EU borders for 2016 to 2018; it has disbursed €300 million in 2016 and will disburse €200 million each year in 2017 and 2018.

-The Commission amended its 2015 and 2016 general budget to increase spending on the refugee crisis by €4.7 billion each year, amounting to a total of €9.3 billion (US$12.2 billion).
+The Commission amended its 2015 and 2016 general budget to increase spending on the refugee crisis by €4.7 billion each year, amounting to a total of €9.3 billion.
 This included the establishment of the ‘Emergency Trust Fund for Africa’ (to which the Commission contributed €1.8 billion) and the ‘EU Regional Trust Fund in Response to the Syrian Crisis’ (aiming to raise €1.2 billion by early 2017), both targeted at tackling the root causes of migration abroad.

 For 2017, EU institutions agreed on spending a total of €6 billion on addressing the consequences of the migration crisis within Europe, as well as tackling the root causes of the refugee flow outside of the EU.
 This includes the protection of the EU’s external borders, actions within the EU, and actions outside the EU to address the root causes of migration.